Ultimate Infiniti G37 Mods Guide

 - Purchase link: KW Variant 3 Infiniti G37 Coilovers

-In our G37 coilover guide, it was German suspension experts KW that provided the ultimate all-rounder when it came to coilovers.
+In our G37 coilover guide, German suspension experts KW provided the ultimate all-rounder for coilovers.

 G-series owners have been blown away by this offering from KW for some time, and the ability to provide excellent road comfort while also setting impressive lap times on the track leaves no questions on why owners are so impressed.